Rearrangement groups of fractals: Cubical Complexes

 \begin{example} Let $\R_n$ be a replacement system from the rabbit family shown in Table~\ref{tab:Rabbits} (e.g.~$\R_1$ is the basilica replacement system).
 Then $\Gamma(\R_n)$ consists of all finite, connected, directed graphs $G$ that satisfy the following conditions: \begin{enumerate} \item Each vertex of $G$ has $n+1$ incoming edges and $n+1$ outgoing edges. \item Removing any vertex of $G$ cuts the graph into $n+1$ connected components. \end{enumerate} Indeed, every graph satisfying these conditions is an expansion of the base graph for~$\R_n$. \end{example}

-\begin{example} Let $\R$ be a replacement system for the rational Julia set shown in Figure~\ref{fig:BubbleBathAll}.
+\begin{example} Let $\R$ be the replacement system for the Julia set of a rational map shown in Figure~\ref{fig:BubbleBathAll}.
 Then $\Gamma(\R)$ consists of all finite, connected graphs $G$ that satisfy the following conditions: \begin{enumerate} \item Every vertex of $G$ has degree $3$. \item $G$ is a series-parallel graph, i.e.~it has no subgraph homeomorphic to the complete graph~$K_4$. \end{enumerate} Since the replacement graph for $\R$ is symmetric between the initial and terminal vertices, it is possible to switch the direction of an edge by expanding and then contracting, and hence there is no restriction on the directions of the edges for graphs in~$\Gamma(\R)$.
 As a result, $\Gamma(\R)$~contains many graphs that are not isomorphic (as directed graphs) to any expansion of the base graph. \end{example}